ecadlabs/signatory/docs/azure.md

 #  Azure setup

 __Rough draft, needs polish and testing__

+The goal of this guide is to configure Signatory to use a Azure KMS as a singing backend.
+We will also show how to generate a new key inside the Azure HSM, and how to "Bring Your Own Key"/"BYOK" by showing you how to import your own key.

-The pre-requisites for setting up Azure KMS as a Signatory backend are;
+To setup Azure KMS as a signing backend for Signatory, you will need:

 * An active Azure subscription
 * The [Azure
 CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) `az`
 installed and configured on your computer.

-## How to configure Azure.
+## Setup a new Azure Key Vault and credentials

 Use the `example.yaml` signatory config file as a starting point.